smanowar/final-project/README.md

 ## Selected Topic: Stack Overflow Response Analysis

 ## Overview
-As students who use stack overflow as a learning tool, we want data on the best times to be online and post our questions to get an approved answer quickly and keep our momentum as we learn.
-The purpose of this project is to determine the relationships between the features on Stack Overflow such as time of day, tags, question creation date in order to help users make the most of their studying time.
+As students who use stack overflow as a learning tool, we want data on the best times to be online and post our questions to get an approved answer in a timely manner, and keep our momentum as we learn.
+The purpose of this project is to determine the relationships between the features of Stack Overflow question posts (such as day of week, time of day, number of tags, length of the title and body, etc...) to predict whether a question will be answered in less than a day (24h).

 A preliminary blueprint of our presentation can be found <a href="https://docs.google.com/presentation/d/1rrRu6WyUEe1kYoVjOLN8hPOV4L5hi6HCDDpRM9sUu00/edit?usp=sharing
 ">here</a>.

 ## Data Sources
 Our team is using the Stack Overflow Big Data dataset from Google Cloud Platform (GCP, formerly BigQuery).
-For the first segment, the GCP dataset served as the database.
-Due to the size of the sample data, a local database was not created at this stage.
-Sample data was pulled from GCP, and stored and manipulated within Pandas DataFrames.

 The Stack Overflow GCP dataset has several tables that store information about posts, users, badges, tags and other attributes.
 For this segment of the project, the team queried two tables to extract sample data necessary to test the Machine Learning model.
 These tables were the “post_questions” and “post_answers” tables.
 More tables will be queried for future segments of the project.